odoo/odoo/addons/stock/doc/stock.rst

 When you start using OpenERP, you might have an inventory to start from.
 (Starting Inventory)  You will enter all the products that are in the warehouse and OpenERP will put them in this position.
 When you validate this inventory, OpenERP will create the necessary stock moves.

 It is possible that operations in the warehouse are not well registered and the stock in OpenERP does not correspond exactly to the physical stock in the warehouse.
-In order to manage this, we
+Of course, you do not want this to happen, but errors do happen and a way to solve these mistakes, is to check the inventory once and a while.

+You can decide to do a certain product or a certain location.
+So, you are not required to do all the invento

 9 Examples pick pack ship
 **************************